 RAF Tornado Aircraft

-RB199 Jet Engine HPC stator vanes – job lot
+RB199 Jet Engine HPC blade vanes – job lot

 Condition: Used as removed as per photographs